medic/cht-docs/content/en/core/process/workflow.md

 ## Commits to GitHub

-The main branch is master which must be kept stable so as not to impact other documentation writers.
-To achieve this we do (almost) all documentation changes in a branch and submit a Pull Request for review.
-This means another documentation writer has signed off on the change before it hits the master branch.
+The main branch is `master` which must be kept stable since it is deployed to the doc site.
+All documentation changes should be done in a branch with a Pull Request when ready for review.
+This means that a maintainer has signed off on the change before it hits the master branch.

 Format your commit messages according to Git standards.
 First line should be a short title/summary (50 characters or so) with more details in a separate paragraph (if needed).